gnolang/gno/docs/gno-infra/setting-up-a-faucet.md

 ## Configuring the faucet

-By running the `generate` command in the faucet binary, you will be able to generate a `config.toml` file.
+By running the `generate` command from the faucet binary, you will be able to generate a `config.toml` file.

 ```bash